Cristina Pinot Noir 2018

-The grapes were harvested August 31 - September 3.
-After fermentation, using our own indigenous yeast, the wine was aged for four months in new French barrels, coopered by Remond and Rousseau from the forest of Bertranges.
-In January the blend was assembled and the wine went to 12 month old barrels, where it aged until bottled, unfined and unfiltered, in April 2018.
+The grapes were harvested September 5 to 11.
+After fermenting with our own indigenous yeast, the wine was aged for four months in new French barrels, coopered by Marchive and Rousseau from the forest of Bertranges.
+In January the blend was assembled and the wine went to 50% new barrels, where it aged until bottled, unfined and unfiltered, in April 2020.
+The vineyard’s 30 acres of Pinot Noir are planted with several clones, which yield wines with complex layers of flavors.
+The blend of clones in this vintage is 50% Pommard, 40% Swan, and 10% Dijon 115.